bowmanjd/olf22python/slides/presentation.md

 ```

 Notes:

-- Be careful with user provided URLs!
-- At least check if url startswith('http')
+There are really good third party http client libraries out there, but the one that is included with Python can work well, too.
+Be careful with user provided URLs, though!
+At least check if url startswith('http').
+Also note that the response is returned as bytes, which you may which to decode as a string.

 ---